baeyun/documate/README.md

 - **Blazing fast serving** - Run `documate start` and view your docs locally in no time
 - **Production-ready builds** - Your builds are minified and scripts uglified.
 Thanks to [ParcelJS](https://parceljs.org/)

-For more info, visit the site.
+For more info, [visit the site](https://documate.netlify.com/).
+Documate is still in its development phase and can be a bit buggy some times.
+Feel free to contribute.

 Made with ❤ by [@bukharim96](https://twitter.com/bukharim96) and [@undefinedbuddy](https://twitter.com/undefinedbuddy).
-If you liked Documate, please buy me a cup of coffee.
+If you liked Documate, consider buying us a cup of coffee.